 pasarse sin, prescindir de

-The shops are shut so we'll have to do without sugar.
+The shops are shut so we'll have to do without

 DRAW UP